semaphoreci/docs/environment-variables_5b16f4a30428632c466a94c6.md

 The value of the `SEMAPHORE_JOB_NAME` environment variable is a string that holds the name of the job.

-Example value: `Push image to Docker`
+Example value: `Push image to Docker`.

 #### SEMAPHORE\_JOB\_ID